 Mr Phillips sadly passed away in September 1911.
-At the time of his death Mr Phillips was the Chairman of the South Wales Colliery Company, taking over from the late Mr Lawrence Heyworth.
+At the time of his death Mr Phillips was the chairman of the South Wales Colliery Company, taking over from the late Mr Lawrence Heyworth.

 From the mid 1820’s the coal masters reduced the workers wages, resulting in some hard-line workers forming groups of men calling themselves Scotch Cattle, they threatened the working men with bodily harm if they continued working at the prices agreed upon between themselves and their masters.
 The Scotch Cattle were active in the South Wales area at Clydach, Blaenavon, Nantyglo, Blaina, to Argoed and Merthyr from the 1820’s to the 1830’s,

-These groups of Scotch Cattle went out at night with their faces blackened and brought much mayhen to the area.
+These groups of Scotch Cattle went out at night with their faces blackened and brought much mayhem to the area.
 At this early point in their activities there were large rewards placed on their heads, and (as seen left) some amusing articles written about them.
 The 23rd Regiment of Infantry stationed at Usk and troops of the Monmouthshire Yeomanry Cavalry were on duty.

 At Blaina, Messrs Russell and Brown’s of the Blaina Works made a proposition to their men to accept lower wages between 5 to 6 per cent, at the same time promised to make advances in cash 3 to 4 times per week and also to lower the prices of provisions at the company shop between 10 to 15 per cent.
 The majority of the men agreed to the reasonable and advantageous proposal, some went back to work while others stayed out as of the consequence of threats from men from the other works.

-On the night of the 17th February 1832, about 150 to 200 men met at a place called the Cornish Pit, they were commanded by the leaders to turn their coats and to blacken their faces, they obeyed and proceeded, headed by a man blowing a horn, to the cottage of a “marked man” which was situated close to the home of Mr Thomas Brown, Iron Master at Cwm Celyn.
+On the night of the 17th February 1832, about 150 to 200 men met at a place called the Cornish Pit, they were commanded by the leaders to turn their coats and to blacken their faces, they obeyed and proceeded, headed by a man blowing a horn, to the cottage of a “marked man” which was situated close to Blaina House, the home of Mr Thomas Brown, Iron Master at Cwm Celyn.
 They broke the door to the cottage, smashed the windows and furniture and brutally beat all the occupants.
 The commotion was heard at the home of the Brown family where Mr Brown along with members of his family and an agent armed themselves with guns and pistols and set after the men.
 The men of the Scotch Cattle were unrecognisable and got away in the darkness.

 The next morning Rev William Powell and Mr F. H. Williams Esq went to Blaina and swore in a great number of special constables.
 Messrs Russell and Brown put up a reward of £50 (equivalent to £4,000 in today’s money) for any information on the perpetrators.
-Rev W. Powell was the Secretary for the Home Department, His Majesty offered a further reward of £100 with a promise of a free pardon to any accomplice.
+Rev W. Powell was the secretary for the Home Department, His Majesty offered a further reward of £100 with a promise of a free pardon to any accomplice.
 One of the Scotch Cattle who had been an accomplice on the night of the 17th had gone back to work and in turn was attacked by his former companions, he informed against five of the gang.
-Arrest Warrants was issued and the five men were apprehended, they were brought up in front of the magistrates who committed them to trial at the assizes.
+Arrest warrants was issued and the five men were apprehended, they were brought up in front of the magistrates who committed them to trial at the assizes.

 In April 1832 the majority of the workers at Nantyglo and Blaina were still out of work.
-It was reported that while Mr Thomas Brown was making an inspection of the iron works he had been shot at and many stones had been thrown, Mr Bird the Agent had been badly cut on the head.
+It was reported that while Mr Thomas Brown was making an inspection of the iron works he had been shot at and many stones had been thrown, Mr Bird the agent had been badly cut on the head.
 Mr Thomas Brown was only able to continue the establishment by keeping all the men who were willing to work at his own premises at an enormous expense.
 Later in the day an order for the dragoons to go to Blaina was sent out.
 It was stated that the vicar was accompanying the troops.

 On the 14th April 1832 it was reported that the 98th Regiment who had been at Blaina and Nantyglo had been withdrawn to Brecon from where they will be dispatched to South Africa via Pembroke.
 They were succeeded by the 14th Dragoons under the command of Capt Smith accompanied by Capt Ellis, with a magistrate to relieve Mr F. H. Williams Esq.
 The 11th Regiment of Foot was dispatched to Nantyglo and Blaina from Cardiff, this regiment was more effective in the boggy and mountainous terrain.
 It was stated that the officers of the various regiments were lodged with Mr Thomas Brown and the magistrate was staying with Mr J. Bailey Esq, Nantyglo.